justmirr/react-ecommerce/README.md

 4. Navigate to the client directory.
 5. Install the required dependencies by typing 'npm install'.
 6. To start the application, type 'npm start'.
-7. To start the back-end of the application, type 'npm run server'.
+7. To start the back-end of the application, navigate to the root directory and type 'npm run server'.